simp/pupmod-simp-ima/README.md

 This module will:
 *  Enable IMA on the host
   * (*OPTIONAL*) Manage the IMA policy (BROKEN - See Limitations)

-### Setup Requirements

-In order to use this module or a TPM in general, you must do the following:

-1. Enable the TPM in BIOS
-2. Set a user/admin BIOS password
-3. Be able to type in the user/admin password at boot time, every boot

 ### Beginning with the IMA module